porterbmoody/balmingilead/content/posts/Response to 'Is Mormonism a Cult'.md

 > 5 ¶ I am the Lord, and there is none else, there is no God beside me: I girded thee, though thou hast not known me:

+Abreham 4:3

+> 3 And they (the Gods) said: Let there be light; and there was light.

 <!-- git add .
 git commit -m ok
 git push -->